Bastardly/ognaf-core/readme.md

     connectedCallback() {
-        // An individual storeKey passed to the component: <my-bad-counter storekey="myKey"></my-bad-counter>
+        // An individual storeKey passed to the component:
+        // <my-bad-counter storekey="myKey"></my-bad-counter>
-        // The component needs to be connected to the DOM before we can get the attribute - which is why we do it in the connectedCallback method. this.storeKey = this.getAttribute('storekey') || this.storeKey;
+        // The component needs to be connected to the DOM before we can get the attribute,
+        // which is why we do it in the connectedCallback method. this.storeKey = this.getAttribute('storekey') || this.storeKey;

         this.shadow.innerHTML = `